Imaging atmospheric Cherenkov telescope

 MAGIC, a Cherenkov telescope in operation on the Canary island of La Palma.
 On foggy nights, the lasers that are used to focus the mirrors can be seen.

-IACT (imaging atmospheric [or air] Cherenkov telescope [or technique]) is a device or method to detect very-high-energy gamma ray photons in the photon energy range of 50 GeV to 50 TeV.
+An imaging atmospheric Cherenkov telescope (or technique), also known by the acronym IACT, is a device or method to detect very-high-energy gamma ray photons in the photon energy range of 50 GeV to 50 TeV.

 As of 2017, there are four operating IACT systems: High Energy Stereoscopic System (H.E.S.S.), Major Atmospheric Gamma Imaging Cherenkov Telescopes (MAGIC), First G-APD Cherenkov Telescope (FACT), and Very Energetic Radiation Imaging Telescope Array System (VERITAS).
 The Major Atmospheric Cerenkov Experiment Telescope (MACE) is under construction in Hanle, Ladakh, India and is set to be the highest and second-largest IACT.
 The Cherenkov Telescope Array (CTA) is a multinational project to build next-generation IACTs and is scheduled to begin data collection in 2022.

 Background

 Due to the rapidly falling flux of gamma-ray photons from cosmic sources in this energy regime, space-based detectors become ineffective due to their small collection areas which are often limited to some tens or hundreds of square centimeters.
 In the case of the IACT, the Earth's atmosphere is used as the detection medium, implying a collection area of many hundreds of square meters.
 This enables IACT instruments to detect gamma-ray photons in an energy regime inaccessible to space-based instruments.